mongodb/mongo-c-driver/src/libmongoc/doc/howto/source-install.rst

     directory `$HOME/.local/bin` on your `$PATH`, then the `$HOME/.local` directory will also be added to the search path.
-Having `$HOME/.local/bin` on `$PATH` is an increasingly common pattern for many Unix shells, and is recommended if you intend to use a per-user-prefix_ for your installion.
+Having `$HOME/.local/bin` on `$PATH` is an increasingly common pattern for many Unix shells, and is recommended if you intend to do use a per-user-prefix_ for your installion.

     Additionally, the :any:`CMAKE_PREFIX_PATH <envvar:CMAKE_PREFIX_PATH>`
     *environment variable* will be used to construct a list of paths.
 By